 Pugachyov spent most of the 2025-26 campaign in Russia’s top development league, but did get a taste of the pros.
 He scored twice in a 13-game KHL stint this past season.

 He’s slated to remain in Russia for 2026-27.
-Pugachyov has all the makings of a complete NHL power forward, and if he continues to develop at the trajectory he’s on now, it sounds like it won’t be long before he brings that skillset to Montreal.
+Pugachyov has all the makings of a complete NHL power forward, and if he continues to develop at his current trajectory, it may not be long before he brings that skillset to Montreal.

 Interesting fact: